-The Difference between Boro (Tamago Boro, Soba Boro) and Cookies
+The Difference: Boro (Tamago Boro, Soba Boro) vs Cookies

 When I was small, my mother used to buy me “Tamago Boro (たまごボーロ)“.
-I actually loved the small Japanese egg cookies with an excellent light texture that melts in the mouth.
-They have a right amount of sugar and a right size and shape for kids.
-In Japan, not only do children enjoy the egg cookies, but Tamago Boro is also loved by many adults simply because it is really yum.
+I actually loved the small egg cookies, because they had an excellent light texture that melts in the mouth.

-Boro and Cookies are the same thing or different?
+Boro and Cookies are the Same Thing or Different Things?

 Tamago Boro is the quintessential Japanese Boro snack, so strictly speaking it isn’t cookie.
-I think Tamago Boro is light in texture and gives smooth melting feeling to the mouth as compared to cookies.
+As a matter of fact, compared to cookies, I think Tamago Boro is light in texture and gives a smooth melting feeling to the mouth.

 |Iwamoto-Seika Tamago Boro Mini Egg Cookies|